HouseTrip/housetrip.github.com/_posts/2013-11-29-good-readmes.md

   Having a good README is crucial to see a software project get adopted and well used.

   Starting with a good README also helps you focus on your API or UI first.

   The TL,DR:

-  - be consise and a bit salesy
+  - be concise and a bit sales-y
   - hand-hold your users into installation and initial usage, and around traps
   - make it a portal for further information